 Development of Statistical and Machine Learning Methods for Large Scale Genomic Data Analysis

 This is an ITF project with the industry partner WeGene.
-Through the WeGene platform, genotype data has been collected from tens of thousands of samples as well as their phenotypic information such as human height and 2D facial images.
-In this study, it aims to develop statistical and machine learning methods for human genomic big data analysis, such as identification of risk variants for different phenotypes in the East Asia population, prediction of human adult height and reconstruction of human 2D facial shapes from genomic data.
+Through the WeGene platform, genotype data have been collected from tens of thousands of samples as well as their phenotypic information such as human height and 2D facial images.
+In this study, it aims to develop statistical and machine learning methods for human genomic big data analysis, such as identification of risk variants for different phenotypes in East Asia population, prediction of human adult height, reconstruction of human 2D facial shape from genomic data.